polterguy/phosphorusfive/README.md

 Phosphorus Five is free and open source software, and licensed under the terms of the Gnu Public License, version 3, in addition to that commercially license are available for a fee.
-Read more about our Quid Pro Quo license terms at our website at [Gaiasoul](http://gaiasoul.com).
+Read more about our Quid Pro Quo license terms at our website at [Gaiasoul](https://gaiasoul.com/license/).

 ## Hire me

-Need more training or personal assistance in regards to Phosphorus Five, don't hesitate to pass me an email :)
+Need more training or personal assistance in regards to Phosphorus Five, don't hesitate to pass me an email.

 Thomas Hansen; thomas@gaiasoul.com